 In past years, an ice sculpture festival has been a big draw for people taking a Christmas market trip, but Bruges has made a move in favor of sustainability and eliminated that part of the program.
 Instead, the theme is now “Winter Glow,” and the city has added two light and experience trails that guide visitors from the train station to either Zand square in the center or to the ice-skating rink at Minnewater.

-More Things to do in Bruges
+Things to do in Bruges in December

 You can easily visit the Bruges Christmas market in a couple of hours, so consider taking a little time to see the rest of this charming city.